puzzler42/Civ6_XCV/README.md

   -Update the culture victory tracker description under the World Rankings panel.
 Apparently the text for this gets pulled from the database early on when the game is loaded.
 Since my mod is overwriting victory conditions, it loads as late as it can in the process.
 As a result, it loads AFTER this text has already been read so if I try to update it in the database it is too late.
 I really don't want to rewrite the lua code for that panel just for one description and I haven't yet had any ideas on workarounds.

   -Update the culture victory tracker Icon size under the World Rankings panel.
 So, if you manage to get the tourist requirement from the old culture victory before the projects are completed and your tourism keeps growing, so does the tourism icon in the tracker.
-At 100% the filled-in icon covers the greyed-out one, but after that it starts gorwing vertically and looks really weird.
+At 100% the filled-in icon covers the greyed-out one, but after that it starts growing vertically and looks really weird.
 I have not yet figured out how to fix this without rewriting the panel.

 ---------------------------------------------------------